nytud/HunTag3/README.md

 # Data format

-- Input data must be a tab-separated file (TSV) with one word per line and **the first line must contain the field names**
+- Input data must be a tab-separated file (TSV) with one word per line
+- **The first line must be the header which contain the names of the fields reqired by the used config**
 - An empty line to mark sentence boundaries
-- Each line must contain the same number of fields (except the first line, which must name a field for the output)
+- Each line must contain the same number of fields
-- Conventionally the last field must contain the correct label for the word (it is possible to use other fields for the label, but it must be set using the apropriate command line arguments).
+- The column name containing correct/desired label for each word must be set from the CLI or by argument
+- The output label is placed to the last column with the specified column name
 - The label may be in the BI format used at CoNLL shared tasks (e. g.
 B-NP to mark the first word of a noun phrase, I-NP to mark the rest and O to mark words outside an NP)
   - Or in the so-called BIE1 format which has a seperate symbol for words constituting a chunk themselves (1-NP) and one for the last words of multi-word phrases (E-NP)
   - The first two characters of labels should always conform to one of these two conventions, the rest may be any string describing the category